wildwinter/dink/README.md

 A Dink **scene** is the equivalent of an Ink **knot**.

-Each Dink scene consists of one or more Dink **snippets**.
-A Dink snippet is the equivalent of an ink **stitch**.
+Each Dink scene consists of one or more Dink **blocks**.
+A Dink block is the equivalent of an ink **stitch**.

-A scene might only contain one, the "main" snippet, which is unnamed.
-Any further snippets will be named after the stitch.
+A scene might only contain one block, the "main" block, which is unnamed.
+Any further blocks will be named after the stitch.

+Each Dink block consists of one or more Dink **snippets**.
+A Dink snuppet is the equivalent of an Ink flow fragment - it is a run of lines that doesn't have any flow changes or diversions in it.

 Each **snippet** consists of **beats**.